microsoft/DMF/Dmf/Documentation/Driver Module Framework.md

     _In_ PDMFDEVICE_INIT DmfDeviceInit
     )
 ```
 Disables all checks for WppRecorder.
-Client should call it if the driver does not use WPP at all.
+Client Driver should call this function if the driver does not use WPP at all.

 #### Parameters
   Parameter | Description